yudikarma/Movie-Catalog-Dicoding-Kejar-2019/README.md

 * [Retrofit] /[OkHttp] - MA type-safe HTTP client for Android and Java
 * [Gson] - A Java serialization/deserialization library to convert Java Objects into JSON and back
 * [Dagger 2] - Dagger is a fully static, compile-time dependency injection framework for both Java and Android.
 It is an adaptation of an earlier version created by Square and now maintained by Google.
-* [Timber] - A logger with a small, extensible API which provides utility on top of Android's normal Log class.
-* [Crashlytics] - Firebase Crashlytics helps you track, prioritize, and fix stability issues that erode app quality, in realtime.
-Spend less time
 * [Anko] - Pleasant Android application development
 * [Coroutines] - Library support for Kotlin coroutines with multiplatform support.
 This is a companion version for Kotlin
 * [Espresso] - for UI tests
-* [code picker] - Country Code Picker (CCP) is an android library which provides an easy way to search and select country or international phone code.
-Also supports Android EditText phone mask and international phone validation.
-* [android-cropview] - An Android library that lets you implement image crop.
-ImageCropView crops image by moving image under fixed crop area like instagram
-* [tap target view] - An implementation of tap targets from the Material Design guidelines for feature discovery
 * [shimmer] - An easy, flexible way to add a shimmering effect to any view in an Android app.
 * [guava] - Google core libraries for Java
-* [pin entry edittext] - An EditText that looks like a pin entry field.
-It is highly customisable and even animated text.
-* [lottie] - Render After Effects animations natively on Android and iOS, Web, and React Native
 * [eventbus] - Event bus for Android and Java that simplifies communication between Activities, Fragments, Threads, Services, etc. Less code, better quality.
-* [compressor] - An android image compression library.
-* [hawk] - ✔️ Secure, simple key-value storage for Android
 * [material search view] - Cute library to implement SearchView in a Material Design Approach
-* [circle imageview] - A circular ImageView for Android